 S hortly after an arbitrator ruled on Wednesday

 Later, during an interview on WFNZ’s ‘Primetime,’

-“One could argue that certain tight ends — Jimmy being one of them — and wide receivers, should be lumped into a receiver category and allow him to capitalize on his wide receiver production,” Olsen said.
-“There’s a little inconsistency, and right now, tight ends have the second-lowest franchise number below kickers.”
+, the Panthers’ highest-paid receiver, made $5.75 million.
+Olsen led the team with 73 receptions for 816 yards and six touchdowns.
+Smith had 64/745/4.
+Add up the numbers during their three years together in Carolina, you get Olsen — 187/2,199/16 and Smith — 216/3,313/15.That’s not to make a direct comparision.
+Smith, the franchise’s best-ever player, deserved every dollar.
+The point Olsen, Graham and others are trying to make is many of the current-day tight ends shouldn’t necessarily be paid like tight ends of the past.”One could argue that certain tight ends — Jimmy being one of them — and wide receivers, should be lumped into a receiver category and allow him to capitalize on his wide receiver production,” Olsen said.
+“There’s a little inconsistency, and right now, tight ends have the second-lowest franchise number below kickers.”[gap size=”2.513em”]